 Some lodges are cutting down on the amount of food they serve – afternoon tea, for example, might be a light cake rather than six different types of pastries.
 You aren’t obliged to eat everything but it’s hard not to sample everything – you are on vacation, after all, and the fresh air does work up an appetite.
 All meals may be buffet or a la carte, depending on the lodge – feel free to decline courses like soup or pudding if you aren’t hungry.

+You can find some amazing things to buy on your travels - depending on where you stay and what you have access to, of course.
 Yes, you can shop for amazing things on safari – depending, of course, on your taste and the camps you visit.
-I’ve bought beautiful, simple bronze jewellery in the Masai Mara, stunning silver jewellery in northern Mozambique and plenty of amazing goodies in Nairobi.
-The beauty of shopping in Africa is that much is handmade or recycled and often benefits local communities, especially women who may have extremely limited education or the chances to earn their own money.
+Members of our team have bought beautiful, simple bronze jewellery in the Masai Mara, stunning silver jewellery in northern Mozambique and plenty of amazing goodies in Nairobi, to mention a few.
+The beauty of shopping in Africa is that a lot of items are handmade or recycled and often benefit local communities, especially women who may have extremely limited education or the chance to earn their own money.

 - Carry US dollars.
 They are almost universally accepted.
 If you do exchange for the local currency, get low denomination notes so that the lodge can give you change easily.

 - Things to buy: clothing, traditional cloths, jewellery, books, ornaments, beadwork, tea, coffee, lotions made with traditional ingredients like rooibos, beautiful soaps and so on.
-Africa is awash with precious stones and metals so look out for gold, diamonds, tanzanite, platinum, Mozambican rubies and so on but ensure that they are ethically mined (choose ‘conflict-free’ diamonds, for example.
-Mining can damage the environment, use child or slave labour, or be used to fund civil war or wildlife crime).
+Africa is awash with precious stones and metals so look out for gold, diamonds, tanzanite, platinum, Mozambican rubies and so on but ensure that they are ethically mined (choose ‘conflict-free’ diamonds, for example).

 - Haggling is not a major ‘thing’ in Africa.
-The items in the shop will be priced, just like a regular store back home.
+The items in shops will be priced, just like a regular store back home.

 - If you visit a market, like the ones at Victoria Falls, ‘haggle’ in a good-natured way and don’t try to drive a hard bargain with the sellers.
 Zimbabweans are impoverished: trying to save USD10 or USD20 isn’t going to mean much to you in the long run, but USD20 is a lot of money in Zimbabwe and makes sure the seller’s family has food and shelter that week.